dynamoose/dynamoose/docs/docs_src/other/FAQ.md

 | item.delete | `deleteItem` |  |
 | dynamoose.transaction | `transactGetItems`, `transactWriteItems` |  |

-## Why is it recommended to set `create` & `waitForActive` model options to false for production environments?
+## Why is it recommended to set `create`, `update` & `waitForActive` model options to false for production environments?

-Both the `create` & `waitForActive` model options add overhead to creating model instances.
-In your production environment it is assumed that you already have the tables setup prior to deploying your application, which makes the `create` & `waitForActive` options unnecessary.
+Both the `create`, `update` & `waitForActive` model options add overhead to creating model instances.
+In your production environment it is assumed that you already have the tables setup prior to deploying your application, which makes the `create`, `update` & `waitForActive` options unnecessary.

 ## Why are arrays or objects empty when using Dynamoose?